Raleigh Rambles

 Whoso List to Hunt

 Happy to announce the current publication from The Paper Plant, this broadside of a poem by Sir Thomas Wyatt.
 One of the very first sonnets written in English, Sir Thomas Wyatt’s poem is based on Petrarch, the Italian master who established the form.
-The broadside is executed on hand-laid recycled paper with 25% banana tree fiber (from my yard), letterpress printed with a stenciled monoprint.
-Available here.
+The broadside is executed on hand-laid recycled paper with 25% banana tree fiber (from my yard), letterpress printed with a stenciled monoprint. $12 ($2 shipping) order here.

 Truth Responds